WrtTZ/WrtTZ.github.io/_pages/about.md

 I earned my Bachelor of Mathematics with a double major in Computer Science and Statistics from the University of Waterloo.
 During my undergraduate studies, I completed industry internships at Huawei and Manulife.
 My current research focuses on Large Language Models (LLMs), particularly alignment and decoding algorithms.
 Additionally, I am collaborating with Scribendi on AI-driven document editing.
 I am also exploring ways to enhance LLM agents to improve their capabilities on different game settings.
 I am always open to new ideas, collaborations, and industry partnerships.
 If you’re interested in working together, feel free to reach out!

 # 🔥 News
-- *2025.02: &nbsp;🎉🎉 Our latest work on RGTG is available on Arxiv and current under review for ICML2025.
+- *2025.02*: &nbsp;🎉🎉 Our latest work on RGTG is available on Arxiv and current under review for ICML2025.
 This work proposes a new architecture of reward models to speed up the overhead of traditional RGTG methods and came up with a new training paradigm that is more principle.
+[Towards Cost-Effective Reward Guided Text Generation]([https://arxiv.org/abs/2502.04517]), Ahmad Rashid <sup>*</sup>, Ruotian Wu <sup>*</sup>, Rongqi Fan, Hongliang Li, Agustinus Kristiadi, Pascal Poupart
+- *2025.02*: &nbsp;🎉🎉 Our work on a new tree search algorithm is available on Arxiv and current under review for ICML2025.
+We propose an uncertainty-guided tree search algorithm for settings where the reward function is a log-likelihood function of the paths.
+[Uncertainty-Guided Optimization on Large Language Model Search Trees]([https://arxiv.org/abs/2407.03951]), ulia Grosse, Ruotian Wu, Ahmad Rashid, Philipp Hennig, Pascal Poupart, Agustinus Kristiadi
 - *2024.10*: &nbsp;🎉🎉 Our work on improving RGTG is available on Arxiv.
 This work detailedly anylysed the all the current existing RGTG methods and improves on the ARGS method by utilizing parital-sequence preference data to train the reward model.
+[A Critical Look At Tokenwise Reward-Guided Text Generation]([https://arxiv.org/abs/2406.07780]), Ahmad Rashid, Ruotian Wu, Julia Grosse, Agustinus Kristiadi, Pascal Poupart

 # 📝 Publications
 <!--